cmsc105-f24/cmsc105-f24.github.io/quiz/quiz3.md

 * **D.** dict.get()

-**9.** Write an expression that will correctly update the value of "age" to 26 in the dictionary?
+**9.** Write an expression that will correctly update the value of "age" to 26 in the dictionary.

 ```python
 person = {"name": "John", "age": 25, "city": "New York"}
 ```

-**10.** Write an expression to add a new key-value pair "country": "USA" to the dictionary `person`?
+**10.** Write an expression to add a new key-value pair "country": "USA" to the dictionary `person`.

 ```python
 person = {"name": "John", "age": 30, "city": "New York"}